pandas-dev/pandas/doc/source/reference/arrays.rst

 -----------

-Data where a single value is repeated many times (e.g. ``0`` or ``NaN``) may be stored efficiently as a :class:`SparseArray`.
+Data where a single value is repeated many times (e.g. ``0`` or ``NaN``) may be stored efficiently as a :class:`arrays.SparseArray`.

 .. autosummary::
    :toctree: api/
    :template: autosummary/class_without_autosummary.rst

-   SparseArray
+   arrays.SparseArray

 .. autosummary::
    :toctree: api/